 Bid security in an amount equal to at least 5% of the amount of the bid shall be required for all competitive bidding for construction contracts estimated to exceed \$50,000.
-The Procurement Officer or Board of Education or its designee may require an acceptable bid security for construction projects of \$50,000 or less.
+The Procurement Official may require an acceptable bid security for construction projects of \$50,000 or less.
 Bid security shall be a bond provided by a surety company authorized to do business in this state, the equivalent in cash, or any other form satisfactory to the District.